Pharmacy — Pharm.D. with Bioethics — M.A.

 Students are selected through a competitive process led by the School of Pharmacy in conjunction with the Bioethics Program.
 The School of Pharmacy academic dean recommends students, triggering a streamlined admissions process of the M.A. degree in bioethics.
 HSRT scores are accepted in lieu of the GRE for pharmacy students.

 The M.A./Pharm.D. combined degrees program is designed to fit the schedule of Pharm.D. students.
 Loma Linda University has been a leader in bioethics education for health-care professionals for nearly half a century.
-The University's School of Pharmacy places a high premium on moral values and is a pioneer as one of the very few pharmacy schools in the nation to offer a Pharm.D./M.A. combined degrees program.
+The School of Pharmacy places a high premium on moral values and is a pioneer as one of the very few pharmacy schools in the nation to offer a Pharm.D./M.A. combined degrees program.

-- Eight (8) units come from the substitution of three School of Religion courses in the Pharm.D. curriculum with courses in the Bioethics Program because their content is duplicated.
+- Eight (8) units come from the substitution of three School of Religion courses in the Pharm.D. curriculum with courses in the Bioethics Program because content is duplicated.

 - Nine (9) units of additional credit come from three electives in bioethics taken by Pharm.D. students.